onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

 the integrity and security of your Couchbase deployment.
 :::

-For more information about ports setup see [Firewal setup](configuration/network-and-firewall.md).
+For more information about ports setup, see [Firewal setup](configuration/network-and-firewall.md).

 ## Health